mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 Personal knowledge and practices are harder to observe in the video data of mostly pair interaction.
 However, following Rogoff's interpretation of this personal plane as participatory appropriation [@rogoff_observing_1995-1], knowledge or processes which individuals adopt, reuse and transform fits within this plane.
 Thus beyond solo activity demonstrating personal knowledge, expressions of personal knowledge or practices when they are shared back into the community activity are also valid here.

-In the previous chapter, the use of a map of learning dimension in the studies design was examined in relation to contextual tensions relating to the motivations surrounding of curriculum concepts.
-This section also explores these tensions in broad strokes in relation to participants experience of GDPs as well as a more focused look at the practice of debugging and product revision.

-### Use of GDPs in personal dimensions of community participation

-When pairs or individuals return from playtesting to pair design work they share comments and the are guided in future design decisions by their interaction with the games of others.
-The process of playtesting other games allows participants to share their on emerging interpretations of game making concepts like game feel and challenge without being directly taught.
-Further, the community sense of what is appropriate of fun evolves as mutually and therefore cannot be taught explicitly.

-This chapters' examples  of interaction of the participants shows the delevopment of the effectiveness and confidence in participants personal communication surrounding articulation of characteristics games and vitally the processes involved in their creation.
+This chapters' examples of interaction of the participants shows the development of the effectiveness and confidence in participants personal communication surrounding articulation of characteristics games and vitally the processes involved in their creation.
+This section explore participants experience of GDPs from a personal focus and in particular an examination of and practices of debugging and product revision.

-When I consult my journal, there is a ongoing reluctance to shift learners away from the practical implementation of repeated game design patterns to focus on more abstract curriculum-based knowledge.

-My concern hinged on the potential disorientation of the learner that imposed shifts of focus/scope may provoke.

-Learners

-For example metacognitive activities could be developed to link completion of each GDP with a reflective activity to expressly explore CT and systems.

-In AT the change of activity is a shift in scope of activity system.
-Different AT scopes allow for different use of volitional TADS.
-Different affordences are presented.

-Instead, learners should take charge,
-Also when directing attention back on track GDPs is more linked to main mission Although the full picture is more nuanced.

 <!--